Geek Dashboard

 However, there are two methods that you can use to resolve the problem.
 The first one could be a little complicated for normal users so I suggest you use the YellowDot app to hide the microphone orange dot on full screen in macOS.

-Since a lot of users are not happy with this feature, a lot of them are requesting Apple to provide an option to enable/disable the feature or at least provide an option to whitelist the apps.
+Since many users are not happy with this feature, many of them are requesting Apple to provide an option to enable/disable the feature or at least provide an option to whitelist the apps.
 Let’s hope macOS comes with a default option in the next updates.
 Do you know any other method that helps you to get rid of the annoying microphone orange dot in macOS?
 If yes, do let us know in the comments section below.

 Avatar for Yogesh Mankani